NwayNwayThanHlaing/PetAssistantApp/diary.md

 Challenges:
     - No challenges so far
 Next Step:
-    - To do testings and start working on interim report
+    - To do testings and refactoring
-    - Release a version for term 1

 ## Week 8 (11 November 2024)